-Conclusion 4: The 7CP was successful on of the and institutionalization interventions strategically focused the support through the national structures promoting ownership, in addition to capacity building of the various national institutions, including line ministries, agencies and IPs contributing to transfer of skills that facilitated both ownership and strengthened capacity to provide the services.
+Conclusion 4: The 7CP was successful on institutionalization of the interventions strategically focused the support through the national structures promoting ownership, in addition to capacity building of the various national institutions, including line ministries, agencies and contributing to transfer of skills that facilitated both ownership and strengthened capacity to provide the services.
 The instability in the line ministries' leadership, inadequate capacities and support by the government to facilitate implementation of some of the support results hindered the extent of sustainability.